Software localization

 We truly hope you enjoyed building a news reader app in Next.js with multilingual support.
 We used the next-i18next library for component-level string i18n configurations and tweaked our SSG code to generate localized pages, ensuring our pages load smoothly.

-If you’re ready to level up your app translation process, check out the Phrase Localization Suite.
+If you’re ready to level up your app translation process, check out the Phrase Localization Platform.
 With its dedicated software localization solution, Phrase Strings, you can manage translation strings for your web or mobile app more easily and efficiently than ever.

 With a robust API to automate translation workflows and integrations with GitHub, GitLab, Bitbucket, and other popular software platforms, Phrase Strings can do the heavy lifting for you to stay focused on your code.